joaolucasmartins/LAIG2020/README.md

 ### [Scene Graph](TP1/MySceneGraph.js)

-- A few complex elements (helm, masts, canons)
+- A few complex elements (helm, masts, cannons)
 - Use of all primitives
 - Use of different materials
 - Multiple cameras and lights